CYMPLE

 • Structured Concurrency: Tasks automatically cleaned up at scope exit

-• Quantum Operations: Race (🌀⚡) and collect (🌀📦) with timeout units & early cancel
+• Quantum Operations: Race (🌀⚡) and Collect (🌀📦) with timeout, progress, and early cancel

 • Pattern Matching: Full destructuring with guards and ranges